fgelsomini/blg/README.md

 bower install
 ```

-Finally, run `npm start` to run the Node application, and in a separate terminal window, navigate to the same folder and run `gulp` to start the real-time Sass compiler.
+Finally, run `npm start` to run the Node application.
+The site should be accessible by visiting `http://localhost:3000`.
+In a separate terminal window, navigate to the same folder and run `gulp` to start the real-time Sass compiler.
 It will re-run every time you save a Sass file.